 “Lord, help her” I prayed as I walked into the dark bedroom.
 She sat with her feeble body slumped in the rocking chair.
 Her pale face tilted to one side.
 Mother’s slightly parted, chalky lips dribbled saliva.
 Her body, once lithe and agile, was now frail and thin, even against the delicate detail of the chair.
 I wiped her face and she smiled.
 Slipping into the chair beside her, I snuggled close, inhaling the familiar scent of the skin I knew from infancy.

 This physical closeness is all that remained of the mother and daughter relationship we once had.
 Soon after Mother’s diagnosis with Alzheimer’s disease, her ability to communicate ceased.
-Within two years, Dementia, a cruel thief, robbed her of the ability to learn, to imagine, and to reason.
-Sadly, it advanced rapidly and held her hostage-though without ransom.
-Our roles reversed and I became her caregiver.
-My breath caught in my throat as I watched her, and I held back the urge to cry.
-How I longed to tell her how I loved her and have her understand.
-It was just too late.
+Within two years, dementia, a cruel thief, robbed her of the ability to learn, to imagine, and to reason.
+Sadly, it advanced rapidly and held her hostage—though without ransom.
+Our roles reversed and I became her

 Like the metamorphosis of a butterfly in reverse, she lost her wings; her ability to fly, and the personal freedoms she fiercely guarded.
 Laughter use to resonate throughout the house, echoing her passion and delight in even the smallest things.
 Now, only weak cries interrupted the heartbreaking silence.